Redis Streams

 | idleTimeout | N | Amount of time after which the client closes idle connections.
 Should be less than server’s timeout.
 Default is "5m". "-1" disables idle timeout check. | "10m" |

 | failover | N | Property to enable failover configuration.
 Needs sentinelMasterName to be set.
+When enabled, redisHost should contain the sentinel addresses.
 Defaults to "false" | "true", "false" |

 | sentinelMasterName | N | The sentinel master name.
 See Redis Sentinel Documentation | "", "mymaster" |